StartSteps-Digital-Education-GmbH/Module-3/3 - TypeScript, Frontend and Object-Oriented Programming Concepts/Week 13 (after holiday)/3 Api Routes/afternoon/exercise.md

 1. **Create Time API Fetching Utility:**
    1. In the `utils/api.ts` file, define a function named `fetchTime`.
-   2. Add the code to make a GET request to the WorldTimeAPI.
+   2. Add the code to make a GET request to the WorldTimeAPI using the Fetch API.

 > **Explanation:**
-> - This function makes a GET request to the WorldTimeAPI to fetch the current time for a specific timezone.
+> - The WorldTimeAPI does not require an API key, making it simpler to access the time data.
+This function makes a GET request to the WorldTimeAPI to fetch the current time for a specific timezone.

 2. **Create Time Component:**
    1. In the `components` folder, create a new file named `TimeComponent.tsx`.